fredrikbaberg/hassio-addons/3dprinter/README.md

 # 3DPrinter add-on for Home Assistant

+**There are currently issues with 32-bit installs, working on it.**

 ## About

 This add-on allows you to connect to and control your 3D printer on a device running [Home Assistant](https://home-assistant.io/).